pawelwiejkut/pawelwiejkut.dev/content/posts/how_to_contribute.md

     appendFilePath: true # to append file path to Edit link
 ---

-Last time, when I published my bw_toolbox project on Github, there was a lot of questions from regular developers not so much familiar with git, how they can contribute.
+Last time, when I published my bw_toolbox project on Github, there were a lot of questions from regular developers not so much familiar with git, how they can contribute.
 Because of that, I decided to write this quick-start tutorial.

 What do I need? – system requirements
-Connection with GitHub – your instance should be able to establish a connection with github.com, SSL Entires – you have to configure your SAP System by adding necessary certificates into STRUST transaction (details), Profile configuration – also changes on the profile level are required, so you have to manual edit entries or use transaction (details).
+Connection with GitHub – your instance should be able to establish a connection with github.com, SSL Entires – you have to configure your SAP System by adding necessary certificates into STRUST transaction (details), Profile configuration – also changes on the profile level are required, so you have to manual edit entries or use transactions (details).
-ABAP implementation of git – ABAPGit – this program can be downloaded by copy-paste from it’s GitHub page.
+ABAP implementation of git – ABAPGit – this program can be downloaded by copy-paste from its GitHub page.
 As you see this is a quite specific configuration, and usually this can’t be done on our client instances.
 Because of that, a good idea is to install your own SAP Instance.
-For details please check article bellow or my youtube video.
+For details please check the article below or my youtube video.

 Official SAP Blog post: https://blogs.sap.com/2018/10/16/sap-as-abap-7.5x-developer-editions-faqs/

 My youtube tutorial: https://youtu.be/Mk9dslG-_RU

 Step by step
-1. Install your ABAPGit instance, by copy/paste a zabapgit report form the repository: https://github.com/abapGit/abapGit.
+1. Install your ABAPGit instance, by copying/pasting a zabapgit report from the repository: https://github.com/abapGit/abapGit.
 More information here.
 <img src="/how_to_contribute/contribution1.gif" width="80%" />

 2. Set up your certificates and profiles as described in the official wiki

 3. Create and log in to your GitHub account.
-Next find & fork project which you want to contribute by click „Fork” button.
+Next, find & fork the project which you want to contribute by clicking „Fork” button.
 <img src="/how_to_contribute/contribution2.gif" width="80%" />

 4. Now forked project should be added to ABAPGit